Teenage drug use: is it safe?

 - missing prescription drugs or alcohol from your home.

 For many young people, trying alcohol, tobacco and vapes is a common part of adolescence.
-A few teenagers might try illegal drugs, like cannabis or ecstasy.
-For some, experimenting with or using alcohol and other drugs can be a sign of or lead to more serious problems.
-These include problematic substance use, substance dependence and poor mental health.
+A few teenagers might try illegal drugs, like cannabis, ketamine or ecstasy.
+For some, experimenting with or using alcohol and other drugs can be a sign of more serious problems.
+These include problematic drug use, drug dependence and poor mental health.

 If you notice any of the signs above or find things that worry you, the first step is talking with your child.